 A full-grown Pomapug is 13 inches tall and weighs 16 pounds at most.
 He has a high pitched bark that can nudge you out of your sleep.
 But don’t worry, he rarely lets his bark out if he is well socialized.
 He also gets along very well with other pets in your home.

 Pomapug can adapt to any living space provided he is next to his master.
 He thrives in warm climates but does not do well in extreme temperatures.

 12) Cockeranian = Cocker Spaniel and Pomeranian

 He inherits the intelligence of the Cocker spaniel and the graceful attitude of the Pomeranian.
 Nevertheless, patience is needed when training him for he can be stubborn.
 On the other hand, training is necessary to stop him from developing a habit of mischief.
-He also has a tendency to bark a lot if not properly socialized.
+He also tends to bark a lot if not properly socialized.

 Cocker pom has a soft feathery fur coat that needs to be brushed regularly.
 Otherwise, he will mat and look scraggly.
-He needs quality dry kibble diet designed only for toy breeds.
-Cockeranian also needs plenty of exercises to keep him in shape and also for his mental well-being.
-He can be a lot but with some patience and attention, you will grow to adore him.
+He needs a quality dry kibble diet designed only for toy breeds.
+Cockeranian also needs plenty of exercises to keep him in shape and even for his mental well-being.
+He can be a lot, but with some patience and attention, you will grow to adore him.